How to Write Your First Resume in Six Steps

 - Projects: Academic projects, personal projects, publications, professional development and self-paced courses

-When you’re writing your first resume, focus on what to include versus what to leave out–you can make those editing decisions later.
+When you’re writing your first resume, you don’t need to focus on what to include versus what to leave out.
+You can make those editing decisions later.

-Keep this list of experiences to create a “running resume”.
+Keep this list of experiences as your “running resume”.
 This is a version of your resume that includes everything you’ve ever done.
 As you gain more experience and the document becomes longer than one page, you can use it as a tool to copy and paste from to create more tailored versions of your resume while still keeping track of all your experiences in one place.

 Review your list of experiences and try to group similar experiences together to see how you might organize your document into sections.
 You should use your experiences to determine these sections and determine a heading title that best describes them rather than forcing your experience to fit predetermined headings from a template.
 Remember, this is a document that’s completely unique to you!